mit-satori/getting-started/satori-workload-manager.rst

 queue) for 3 hours.

 If you need to make sure no one else can allocate the unused GPU's on the machine you can use

 .. code:: bash

    bsub -W 3:00 -x -q normalx -gpu "num=4:mode=exclusive_process" -Is /bin/bash

+this will request exclusive use of an interactive node with 4GPU's

 Batch Scripts
 ^^^^^^^^^^^^^